hypo69/hypotez/docs/ru/src/utils/printer.py.md

     :param text: The text to be styled.
     :param text_color: The color to apply to the text.
 Default is an empty string, meaning no color.
-    :param bg_color: The background color to apply.
+    :param bg_color: The background color to apply to the text.
 Default is an empty string, meaning no background color.
     :param font_style: The font style to apply to the text.
 Default is an empty string, meaning no font style.
     :return: The styled text as a string.